Dre Campbell Farm

 1. Poor Drainage or Too Much Water

 Overwatering is one of the most common reasons plants develop yellow leaves.
-When the soil stays soggy for too long, the roots struggle to breathe.
+When the soil stays soggy for too long, the roots lose access to oxygen, which can lead to root rot.

 The first step is to check your soil.
 If it feels constantly wet, drainage is likely the problem.